alexandrwu02/aws-iam-cross-account-access/README.md

 The trust policies on every role include a condition that requires MFA to be present on the assuming identity.
 This means an attacker cannot assume any role without also accessing the MFA device.
 Credentials alone are not enough.

 ### Why ExternalId is Used
+ExternalId condition is used to protect against the confused deputy problem.
+Without it, any third party service that has been granted permission to assume roles in your account could be tricked by an attacker into assuming your roles on their behalf.
+When ExternalId condition is added to your trust policy, the assumption only works if a secret value is included, which is a secret that is set and only shared with trusted parties.

+### Why Least Privilege was Applied
+Each role has only the permissions it needs for its specific purpose.
+The 'SecurityAuditRole' has no write permissions.
+The 'IncidentResponseRole' has limited write for specific EC2 actions relevant to incident containment.

+This limits the blast radius of a compromised role due to the bounded permissions.
+This lessens the impact of attacks to be recoverable.

+### Why Logs Are in a Separate Account